London Borough of Havering

 The London Borough of Havering (/ˈheɪvərɪŋ/) in East London, England, forms part of Outer London.
-It has a population of 259,552 inhabitants; the principal town is Romford, while other communities are Hornchurch, Upminster, Collier Row and Rainham.
+It has a population of 259,552 inhabitants; the principal town is Romford, while other communities include Hornchurch, Upminster, Collier Row and Rainham.
 The borough is mainly suburban, with large areas of protected open space.
 Romford is a major retail and night time entertainment centre, and to the south the borough extends into the London Riverside redevelopment area of the Thames Gateway.
 The name Havering is a reference to the Royal Liberty of Havering which occupied the area for several centuries.
 The local authority is Havering London Borough Council.
 It is the easternmost London borough.